Skip to content

 extra_env_passthrough: __MINDROOM_INHERIT__

 research still inherits enable_run_shell_command: true, but extra_env_passthrough falls back to the lower layer (persisted tool config if set, otherwise the tool's normal default).
+For sandboxed shell, provider API keys and other committed runtime credentials are denied by default in both worker startup env and command env.
+Use extra_env_passthrough when a specific exported process env value must be visible to shell commands.

 Required non-secret field example: